How to Approach Damp in a Listed Building

 4 December 2018

-A listed building is a building that holds significant architectural or historic national importance and they come in all shapes and sizes, from terrace houses to large courts of law and from Dunnet Head to Dover, listed buildings are scattered all over the United Kingdom.
+A listed building is a building that holds significant architectural or historic national importance.
+Listed buildings are also included on one of the four statutory lists of ‘buildings of special architectural or historic interest’.
+The four lists cover all parts of the UK and are made up of Historic England (England), Historic Environment Scotland (Scotland), Cadw (Wales) and the Northern Ireland Environment Agency (Northern Ireland).
+Listed buildings come in all shapes and sizes, from terrace houses to large castles and from Lands End to John O Groats, listed buildings are literally scattered all over the United Kingdom.

-When protecting a Grade Listed building from damp, or designing a basement waterproofing solution, it’s imperative to adhere to the “Listed Building Regulations Act 1990” in order to protect the structural integrity of a building with so much historic interest.
+The main challenge that has to be faced when protecting a listed building from damp, or designing a basement waterproofing solution, it’s imperative to adhere to the “Listed Building Regulations Act 1990” in order to protect the structural integrity of a building with so much historic interest.

 What is causing the damp?